mjwelchphd/GalaxyRevisited/README.md

 > **Warning**: You'll probably see your app reporting requests when you're running your `myProject`, but didn't do anything with your browser.
 There're thousands of hackers trying to find websites to break into from countries all around the globe.
 They're active 24/7 and they **will** find your `myProject` running and try to break into it (if you leave it running for a while).
 That's what you'll see.
 For now, there's nothing for them here, so ignore them.
 In future chapters, you'll learn how to protect your Swift website against hackers.

-### <a id="150500ab-3243-4a27-9526-61b157769741">Running GalaxyRevisited As A Daemon</a>
+### <a id="150500ab-3243-4a27-9526-61b157769741">Running Galaxy Revisited As A Daemon</a>

 To run the server continuously, you need to run it as a _daemon_, a task monitored by the system.
-If GalaxyRevisited stops for any reason, it'll be automatically re-spawned.
+If Galaxy Revisited stops for any reason, it'll be automatically re-spawned.

-To do this, first you need a _service_ file.
+To do this, first, you need a _service_ file.
 Create (or edit) it like this:

 ```script
 sudo nano /lib/systemd/system/galaxy.service